dfinity/motoko-dev-server/README.md

 mo-test --testmode wasi
 ```

-Configure the runtime of an individual unit test by including the following comment in your `*.test.mo` file:
+Configure the runtime of an individual unit test by including the following comment in a `*.test.mo` file:

 ```motoko
 // @testmode wasi